Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Simulation Study 1: Strongly Informative Balanced Design for and

 \subsubsection{Sample Properties}

-In Figure~\ref{fig:simprop}, we verify that the sample is `informative' with respect to the random effects and noise values.
+In Figure~\ref{fig:simprop}, we verify that the sample is `informative' and `balanced' with respect to the random effects and noise values.
 As expected, the population distribution of the random effects $\bm{a}$ is normally distributed.
 The PPS sampling leads to a bi-modal distribution of random effects in the sample, which in turn increases the variance of the sampled random effects relative to the population.
 The same effect is seen for the noise $\bm{\epsilon}$.
 Since the distributions are all mostly symmetric around the origin, the sampling design does not appear to be informative with respect to the intercept $b_0$.
+We note that the balance for $\epsilon$ satisfies our key condition \ref{itm:sampling design}\ref{withingroup}.